OWASP/owasp-mastg/Document/0x03-Overview.md

 ## Mobile Application Threats

 Security concerns in the mobile app space differ from traditional Desktop software in some important ways.
-Firstly, while not many people opt to carry a Desktop tower around in their trouser pocket, doing this with a mobile device is decidedly more common.
-As a consequence, mobile devices are more readily lost and stolen, so adversaries are more likely to get physical access to the device.
+Firstly, while not many people opt to carry a Desktop tower around in their pocket, doing this with a mobile device is decidedly more common.
+As a consequence, mobile devices are more readily lost and stolen, so adversaries are more likely to get physical access to a device and access any of the data stored.

+From the view of a mobile app, extra care must be taken

 (...
 TODO ...)

-From the view of the mobile app seeking to protect the user's data, this is a problem: How does it make sure that the device its running on is secure?
+this is a problem: How does it make sure that the device its running on is secure?
 Is the keychain locked with a passcode?
 Can and should the app even verify this, or is it the responsibility of the user?
 What if the device is lacking dedicated security hardware?

 (...
 TODO - write about untrusted network comm. ...)